-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key before making adjustments to machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key before adjusting machine.

-Measure clearances at locations (A) between reels and both endsheets.
+1. Measure clearances at locations (A) between reels and both endsheets.
 The clearances should be the same if the reels are centered.
-If the reels are not centered, proceed to Step 2, page 55.
+If the reels are not centered, proceed to Step 2, page 57.